How To Guide For Annotating Books Like a Pro!

 Why Should You Be Annotating Books?

 Granted, there are no right or wrong answers to this question.
-Annotating books should be fun and expressive.
-You can choose to annotate every book that you read or only certain books ( I only annotate books I am called to annotate).
-One option is not better than the other do you!
+Annotating books should be a fun and expressive experience.
+You can choose to annotate every book that you read or only certain books (I only annotate books I am called to annotate).
+One option is not better than the other—do YOU!

-It allows you to read more actively, giving you time to absorb what you have read.
-When engaging with the text rather than passively reading letting the words pass you by, you process and absorb what you have read.
-Reducing the time that you will skim read.
+- It allows you to read more actively, giving you time to absorb what you have read.
+When engaging with the text rather than passively reading and letting the words pass you by, you process and absorb what you have read.
+Reducing the time spent skimming.

-You will become more observant and understand more of what you have read.
-If you have trouble remembering the books you have read try annotating books.
-9x out of 10 you will remember more of the details for the very reason that was previously mentioned.
+- You will become more observant and gain a deeper understanding of what you have read.
+If you have trouble remembering the books you have read, try annotating.
+9x out of 10, you will remember more of the details for the very reason that was previously mentioned.

-Overall, it is just fun.
-To be engaging in a way with an object that is rather passive is fun!
+- Overall, it is just fun.
+Engaging with an object that is rather passive can be fun in a way.

 How I Love Annotating Books